aquasecurity/aws-marketplace-eks-byol/README-BYOL.md

 ## Deployment Scenarios
+All the scenarios need an EKS cluster to begin with.

+>Note: You can spin one up easily using [eksctl](#4-create-an-EKS-cluster)

-**<details><summary>Scenario 1: Getting started with Aqua</summary>**
+### Scenario 1: Getting started with Aqua
 This section is for you if you want to get started with Aqua and hit the ground running.
 Aqua in a box will allow you to have a sneak peak into Aqua's capabilities in securing your cloud-native workloads.
-All you need is an EKS cluster
+All you need is an EKS cluster.

-  >Note: You can spin one up easily using [eksctl](#4-create-an-EKS-cluster)
+**<details><summary>Deployment</summary>**

   ### Architecture Diagram
   ![Deployment Scenario 1](https://github.com/manasiprabhavalkar/aws-marketplace-eks-byol/blob/version4.6.20099/Deployment_Scenario1.png)